Defining the term - “Smart Home”

 - BACnet – is a type of protocol that runs on different media types

-- LON/KNX – for certain versions LON/KNX is also used as a wired solution for a smart home, namely Instabus is popular in Europe.
+- LON/KNX – for certain versions, LON/KNX is also used as a wired solution for a smart home, namely Instabus.
 Though this is generally expensive, they are commonly used in commercial installations and very high end residential homes.

-- Wireless Solutions – wireless solutions has the biggest growth in the market recently, it has shown a lot of potential to where Smart Homes can go.
-It is also considered as the most reliable and affordable way to set up your Smart Home since it does not require any major home renovation and your can simply install it anywhere within your home.
+- Wireless Solutions – wireless solutions has had the biggest growth in the market recently, and it has shown a lot of potential to where Smart Homes can go.
+It is also considered as the most reliable and affordable way to set up your Smart Home since it does not require any major home renovation.
+You can simply install it anywhere within your home.
 Surely, we can all say that wireless solutions can be considered as the future basis for interconnecting media.

 What are the parts of a Smart Home?

 Other than knowing how everything works within your smart home, you must also learn about the roles of each part of your smart home network.
 This is important so you will also know why they are necessary for your home.

 - Sensors – These are devices that generate information and deliver it to other devices in the network using a communication network.
 E.g.

 - Room Thermostat

 - Motion Detectors

 - Smoke Detectors